Kudla-Millson lift of toric cycles and restriction of Hilbert modular forms: Kudla-Millson theta correspondence

 \subsection{Restriction of scalars and seesaw}

 We can now consider the theta lift described in the previous paragraph in two cases.

 \begin{rmk}[Remark on the notation] In section \ref{subsecweil} we introduced the notations $\D$, $Y$ and $\Ccal$ attached to the quadratic space $\Vcal$ where $\Vcal$ is either the quadratic space $V$ over $\Q$ or the quadratic space $E$ over $F$.
-In the later case, we will replace the notation by $\D_T$, $Y_T$ , $\Ccal_T$ and $K_T$, as used in the introduction. \end{rmk}
+In the later case, we will replace the notation by $\D_T$, $Y_T$ , $\Ccal_T$ and $K_T$, as used in the introduction. { We will use the notations $\Theta_\varphi^V$ and $\Theta_\varphi^T$ if we need to emphasize the underlying dual pair.} \end{rmk}

 First, let us consider the case where $\kbf=\Q$ and $\Vcal=V$.
 The symplectic space is $\Wcal \simeq \Q^{4d}$ (recall that the degree of $F$ is $d$).
 We have the Weil representation